opdavies/oliverdavies.uk/source/_posts/2010-09-26-south-wales-drupal-user-group.md

 ---
 title: The Inaugural Meetup for the South Wales Drupal User Group
+excerpt: If you do Drupal and you're in the area, come and join us for the first SWDUG meetup!
 tags:
   - drupal
   - drupal-planet
   - swdug
   - meetups
-use: [posts]
 ---
-If you do Drupal, and you're in the area, come and join us for the first South Wales Drupal User Group Meetup!
+If you do Drupal and you're in the area, come and join us for the first SWDUG meetup!

 We'll be meeting in the communal area just outside of the [SubHub](http://www.subhub.com) HQ, at: